federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 ```
 __Code misplacement.__ A considerable number of postal codes belonged to different provinces of Lombardy, such as Varese (_21xxx_) or Como (_22xxx_).
 I did not remove these codes; instead, I added them to the SQL database for further exploration.
 ### City names
 City names were made consistent with the entries of a csv file containing information on all municipalities of Italy.
-The file is used, among the others, to associate towns with the corresponding provinces [see: [data.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/data.py)]:
+The file was used, among the others, to associate towns with the corresponding provinces in SQL queries [see: [data.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/data.py)]:
 - Municipalities of Italy (compressed): http://lab.comuni-italiani.it/files/listacomuni.zip

 Recurring problems at this stage were titlecase propositions and misspelled truncations.
 In the first case, I singled out the matched prepositions and converted them to lowercase before concatenation with the string remainder.
 In the other, I checked whether the last letter before the apostrophe was _"e"_, and if so, I added a blank space after the apostrophe: